 Imagine you have just finished a business meeting with a potential new client, hoping to secure your next deal.
-Then, later in the day, the client does a search on Google to learn more about you and your business and comes across a few blogs and forums with negative posts about your business.
+Then, later in the day, the client does a search on Google to learn more about your business and comes across blogs and forums with negative posts about your business.

 Don’t give up just yet.
 Although you won’t be able to remove comments made by others on the Internet, there are still many different ways to run damage control.
 The worst thing you can do is nothing.

 You should always be active and respond to any posts or comments directed towards your company, regardless of whether they’re good or bad.
 For the positive ones, show your professionalism and thank them.
 For the negative ones, defend yourself, justify your actions, or even apologize if you need to.

-You must also ensure to monitor these things frequently.
+You must ensure to monitor these things frequently.
 You can use free online tools like Google Alerts that will send you an email every time Google finds a new mention of a particular keyword in search results.
 For instance, if your business is called ABC Records, then this would be the keyword term that you want to be alerted for.